 Martin Luther King Library, located at 310 W. Locust St., opened in 1971 as the Locust Library.
 In 1973 the library was re-dedicated in honor of Dr. Martin Luther King.

 Martin Luther King Library features:

-…Twenty-one computers with internet access and Microsoft Word, Powerpoint and Excel.
+- Desktop computers with internet access and Microsoft Word, PowerPoint and Excel.

 Upcoming Events at Martin Luther King

 Become a part of the Close Knit Community Workshop and…

 Teachers are available after school at selected libraries to assist…

 Preschoolers are invited for fun stories, songs, and fingerplays all…

 Want to give a warm gift to someone special in your…